Car Accidents in North Carolina: Common Causes

 - Speeding – Speed contributes to nearly a third of all crashes in North Carolina and one out of five traffic deaths, N.C.
 Division of Motor Vehicles statistics show.
 Wrecks occur when people drive recklessly over the speed limit or go too fast in poor weather conditions such as snow, ice, fog or other conditions involving reduced visibility.
 More than 10,000 people sustained injuries in speed-related accidents in a recent year, according to DMV data.
 People who have been hurt because another driver was speeding or driving aggressively have a right to pursue personal injury lawsuits to obtain compensation for medical expenses, vehicle damage and lost wages.
 After a fatal accident, the immediate family of the deceased may have a right to file a wrongful death lawsuit against the driver who was at fault.

-- Distracted driving – Any activity that takes a driver’s eyes off the road, hands off the steering wheel or mind off the task of driving can cause distracted driving.
+- Distracted driving – Any activity that takes a driver’s eyes off the road, hands off the steering wheel or minds off the task of driving can cause distracted driving.
 The causes of distracted driving include: eating, drinking, using navigational devices, adjusting radios or electronic devices, grooming, dealing with pets, talking with other passengers, daydreaming, talking on a cell phone, and texting.
 When drivers text or talk on a cell phone while driving, they pose a significant risk.
 More than 20 percent of crashes in North Carolina involve a distracted driver, according to the most recent statistics.
 Since distraction generally requires a driver to admit that he or she was not paying attention to the road, accident statistics may undercount the prevalence of distraction as a factor in accidents.
 If you suspect that the driver who caused your accident was distracted, consult with a distracted driving accident lawyer at Hardison & Cochran.

 - Failure to yield – Many crashes are caused by drivers who disregard traffic signals and lights and proceed through an intersection or make improper lane changes when another driver has the right of way.